chrisknox97/stock-analysis/README.md

 ### 2a) TickerVolumes Loop

-Next, I needed to create a ‘for’ loop that would initialize the ``tickerVolumes`` to zero.
+Next, I needed to create a ``for`` loop that would initialize the ``tickerVolumes`` to zero.
 In addition, I also needed to specify that the loop would iterate twelve times, once for each element (stock).
 As a result, the added code looked like this:

     For i = 0 To 11
        tickerVolumes(i) = 0